Links

 Anne Bagby www.annebagby.com Painter, printmaker, designer.
 Anne taught me all about painting decorative papers!

-Robert Demar www.robertdemar.com Besides being my wonderful husband, Robert’s passion for photography is clearly evident.
+Robert Demar www.robertdemar.com Besides being my wonderful friend, Robert’s passion for photography is clearly evident.
 See 60 of his best on this website.

 Barbara Kobe www.barbkobe.com Barb is a very creative doll artist.
 I especially love to see and read the stories about her healing dolls.